CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

 ![image](_static/images/animToUnit.gif)

 - Animations can now create (or "convert" to) any unit (vehicles, aircraft and infantry) when they end via `CreateUnit`.
 This offers more settings than `MakeInfantry` does for infantry.
   - `CreateUnit.Owner` determines which house will own the created unit.
 This only works as expected if the animation has owner set.
+If there is no owner or the owner house has been defeated, the created unit will be owned by first house from Civilian side unless `CreateUnit.RequireOwner` is set to true in which case no unit will be created.
     - Vehicle [destroy animations](Fixed-or-Improved-Logics.md#destroy-animations), animations from Warhead `AnimList/SplashList` and map trigger action `41 Play Anim At` will have the owner set correctly.
     - `CreateUnit.RemapAnim`, if set to true, will cause the animation to be drawn in unit palette and remappable to owner's team color.
   - `CreateUnit.Mission` determines the initial mission of the created unit.
 This can be overridden for AI players by setting `CreateUnit.AIMission`.